Edwin Starr: Career

 It was when Motown's Berry Gordy became frustrated with smaller labels like Ric-Tic stealing some of the success of his company that he bought out the label.
 Many of Starr's Ric-Tic songs (subsequently owned by Motown) like "Back Street" and "Headline News" became favored northern soul classics.
 His early Ric-Tic hit "Stop Her on Sight (S.O.S.)", was reissued in Britain (with "Headline News" as its B-side) in 1968, and it performed better than the original release on the UK Chart, surpassing the original number 35 and peaking at number 11.
 His 1970 song "Time" also helped to establish him as a prominent artist on the northern soul scene.

 The biggest hit of Starr's career, which cemented his reputation, was the Vietnam War protest song "War" (1970).
 Starr's intense vocals transformed a Temptations album track into a number one chart success, which spent three weeks in the top position on the U.S. Billboard charts, an anthem for the antiwar movement and a cultural milestone that continues to resound in movie soundtracks and hip hop music samples.
 It sold over three million copies, and was awarded a gold disc.
-"War" appeared on both of Starr's War & Peace album and its follow-up, Involved, produced by Norman Whitfield.
+"War" appeared on both Starr's War & Peace album and its follow-up, Involved, produced by Norman Whitfield.
 Involved also featured another song of similar construction titled "Stop the War Now", which was a minor hit in its own right.
 Music critic Robert Christgau called the latter album "Norman Whitfield's peak production".
 His backing singers during this time were Total Concept Unlimited, who later became Rose Royce.

 Starr continued to record, most notably the song "Hell Up in Harlem" for the 1974 film Hell Up in Harlem, which was the sequel to Black Caesar, an earlier hit with a soundtrack by James Brown.
 In 1979, Starr reappeared on the charts with a pair of disco hits, "(Eye-to-Eye) Contact" and "H.A.P.P.Y.
 Radio".
 "Contact" was the more successful of the two, peaking at number 65 on the US pop chart, number 13 on the R&B chart, number 1 on the dance chart, and number 6 on the UK Singles Chart.
 "H.A.P.P.Y.
 Radio" was also a top ten hit in the UK, reaching number 9 on the chart in mid-1979.
 By now, he had joined the well-established disco boom and had further singles on 20th Century Records.
 Over the years, he released tracks on a variety of labels, including Avatar, Calibre, 10 Records, Motown (a return to his former label for a 1989 remix of "25 Miles"), Streetwave (where he recorded 1984's "Marvin", a tribute to Marvin Gaye) and Hippodrome (a division of Peter Stringfellow's Hippodrome nightclub).
 His Starr café empire still enjoys success in and around Essex.